 String-edit distance method

-The similarity can be calculated using Levenshtein or Needleman-Wunsch algorithm.
-Both algorithms were modified to better work with sequences with different lengths.
+The similarity can be calculated using Levenshtein, Damerau-Levenshtein, or Needleman-Wunsch algorithm.
+All algorithms were modified to better work with sequences with different lengths.

-distance algorithm counts a number of needed changes from one sequence to another.
+distance algorithm counts a number of needed changes (deletion, substitution, insertion) from one sequence to another.

 algorithm seeks the number of identical elements of the pair of sequences.

-Calculation of Needleman-Wunsch algorithm takes more time, the user has to wait for the result (in some cases more than 30 seconds).
+Calculation of Needleman-Wunsch and Damerau-Levenshtein algorithms take more time, the user has to wait for the result (in some cases more than 30 seconds).

 Using this button, the user can choose between original and collapsed fixation sequences.
 In collapsed sequences, there are no successive AOIs in the sequence.